2023 Tour de France Femmes Overview and Stage Guide

 When is the Tour de France Femmes 2023 being held?

-The 2023 Tour de France Femmes runs from the Sunday 23rd to Sunday 30 July 2023.
+The 2023 Tour de France Femmes runs from Sunday 23rd to Sunday 30 July 2023.
 Once again the women’s race starts just as the men’s edition of the Tour de France comes to an end.
-If last year is anything to go by we can look forward to another 8 days of action packed women’s racing on crowd lined roads through some of the most picturesque regions in France.
+If last year is anything to go by we can look forward to another 8 days of action-packed women’s racing on crowd-lined roads through some of the most picturesque regions in France.

-Where is the 2023 Tour de France Femmes starting from?
+Where is the 2023 Tour de France Femmes starting?

 Where does the Tour de France Femmes 2023 finish?